Signaling Mechanisms by Which Xenoestrogen Pollutants Disrupt Normal Estrogenic Signaling

 Cheryl S. Watson, PhD, is a professor in biochemistry and molecular biology at the University of Texas Medical Branch.
 She is Editor-in-Chief of the journal Endocrine Disruptors.
 She received her PhD in cell biology from Baylor College of Medicine and completed postdoctoral work at the National Institute of Medical Research in London and the Population Council at Rockefeller University.
 Dr. Watson has also pioneered the use of virtual world (Second Life) technologies and avatars for presenting public outreach explanations about this research field.

 This teleconference call is one in a monthly series sponsored by the Collaborative on Health and the Environment’s EDC Strategies Group.
 The CHE EDC Strategies Partnership is chaired by Carol Kwiatkowski (TEDX), Sharyle Patton (Commonweal), and Genon Jensen (HEAL).
-To see a full list of past calls in the series and listen to the MP3 recordings please visit the CHE-EDC Strategies Partnership Page.

 The call was moderated by Carol Kwiatkowski, the Executive Director of TEDX.
 The call lasted 30 min and was recorded.